 The feet carry us through life and understandably there is a vast array of problems that can occur to the foot and ankle area.
 The foot and ankle is a very complex structure, for which your podiatrist is highly qualified to treat.
 The foot and ankle not only allows us to perform daily activities with ease, alas, tends to get overused and neglected, sometimes leading to debilitating conditions affecting our quality of life.
 Without regular assessments from a podiatrist, things can get overlooked and overused.

-A few things our foot doctors in Perth often sees in daily practice are:
+A few things our Podiatrists in Perth often sees in daily practice are:

 Heel Pain/ Plantar Fasciits or “heel spurs” – A very common issue, with a focal point of pain at the origin of the plantar fascia on the inside of the heel or pain along the arch.
 Most people feel worse first thing in the morning or after periods of rest, usually feeling a sharp knife-like sensation.
 It can be an acute tear or chronic inflammation, with gradual small tears in the fascia.
 Early assessment by your foot doctor is essential to a speedy recovery.

 Tarsal Tunnel Syndrome – A condition where compression is placed on the tibial nerve which supplies sensation and movement to the muscles along the bottom/ inner aspects of the feet.
 Often symptoms are sharp/ shooting pains, pins and needles, electric shock or burning symptoms radiating down the inside of your foot and ankle.
 It can occur from trauma, overuse, improper foot and ankle structure, complications post-surgery or and some chronic conditions such as diabetes and rheumatoid arthritis are at an increased risk of development.
 Your podiatrist can assess and diagnose this, with imaging used as a diagnostic tool often.